ream/ream/docs/configuration.md

 - Type: `object`

-Use compile-time environment variables, matched variables in your app code will be replaced with supplied value.
+Use build-time environment variables, matched variables in your app code will be replaced with supplied value.

 For example: